shawna-tuli-silicon-valley/shawna-tuli-silicon-valley/README.md

 Shawna has played a key role in building Avanade's Artificial Intelligence Practice from the ground up in collaboration with David Gormley, serving as the San Francisco Lead.
 She has made significant contributions to major ***tech*** companies, including **Amazon** and **Google**, working on ***products*** such as Photos, Cloud, Play, and One.
 Shawna advises for **Harvard Business Review**.
 Her strengths are Activator, Achiever, Futuristic, Competition, and Significance.

-Shawna is a proud alumna of Accenture Kellogg Executive Education ***Leading with Analytics & Artificial Intelligence***, University of California, Irvine Donald Bren School of Information & Computer Sciences ***Data Science***, and Stanford University School of Engineering ***Girl Code***.
+Shawna is a proud alumna of Accenture Kellogg Executive Education ***Leading with Analytics & Artificial Intelligence***, University of California, Irvine Donald Bren School of Information & Computer Sciences ***Data Science
+(Computer Science & Statistics)***, and Stanford University School of Engineering ***Girl Code***.
 She is affiliated with University of California, Irvine Paul Merage School of Business ***Investment Management***, CFA Society Orange County, and Alpha Kappa Psi Professional Business Fraternity | Pi Psi.

 #### SILICON VALLEY BIG TECH AI & DS + IM LEADERSHIP & PUBLIC SPEAKING (2024-2014)
 * 🌟 Incoming Avanade Mountain View Strategy & Consulting AI & Advanced Analytics Manager [(Repo)](https://github.com/shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-ai-and-advanced-analytics-4/tree/main)